-EBV, or Epstein-Barr virus, is spread through saliva and infection is very common – more than 9 in 10 people are infected worldwide.
-The virus infects a type of cell called ‘B-cells’, that form part of the immune system – the body’s defence against disease.
+EBV, or Epstein-Barr virus, is a very common virus – more than 9 in 10 people are infected worldwide.
+It spreads through saliva.
+The virus infects a type of cell called ‘B-cells’ that form part of our immune system – the body’s defence against disease.

 What cancers are linked to EBV?

 Burkitts lymphoma is a type of Non-Hodgkin lymphoma and it is very rare in the UK.
-1 in 5 cases of Burkitts lymphoma are caused by EBV infection.
+1 in 5 cases of Burkitts lymphoma are linked to EBV infection.

 How can EBV cause cancer?